RickP/openai_function_calling/README.md

 ## ToDo

-Scrolling up does not really work on longer responses.
-Text get's repeated.
+Scrolling up does not really work on longer responses (Text get's repeated).
 Pull requests are welcome.